This post may contain affiliate links. Please read my disclosure policy.

 - Cream together butter and sugar until lightened in color, about 3 minutes.
 Add an egg, one at a time, taking care to fully incorporate before adding the other.
 Mix in vanilla.

 - Gently stir in flour mixture, alternating with buttermilk.
 Stir until just combined.
 Fold in coconut, carrots, apples, pineapples and pecans and pour mixture into prepared bundt pan.
 Bake until a toothpick or skewer inserted in the middle comes out clean, about 55-60 minutes.
+You can follow my tips for how to tell when your cake is done.

 - Once cake has baked, remove from the oven and allow to cool slightly in the pan.
 Then, invert onto a cake plate to finish cooling.